Bill

 AI Summary

-This bill modifies Hawaii's theft in the second degree statute by adding a new provision that upgrades the classification of theft to a second-degree offense even when the stolen property or services are valued at $750 or less, if the offender has been convicted of two or more theft offenses within the previous five years.
-Specifically, the bill amends Section 708-831 of the Hawaii Revised Statutes to create a new subsection that expands the circumstances under which theft can be considered a second-degree offense.
-Under the existing law, theft of property or services valued at $750 or less would typically be a less serious offense, but with this amendment, repeat offenders within a five-year period can be charged with a class C felony.
-The bill maintains the existing provisions about theft from specific contexts (such as theft from elderly persons, theft of agricultural products, or theft of personal storage items) while introducing this new provision to address repeat theft offenders.
-The bill will take effect upon approval and does not impact any rights, penalties, or proceedings that occurred before its effective date.
+This bill modifies Hawaii's theft laws by adding a new provision that elevates theft of property or services valued at $750 or less to a second-degree theft offense if the offender has been convicted of two or more theft offenses within the five years prior to the current offense.
+Specifically, the bill amends Section 708-831 of the Hawaii Revised Statutes by inserting a new subsection that expands the definition of second-degree theft to include repeat offenders, even for lower-value thefts.
+This means that individuals with a recent history of theft convictions can be charged with a more serious crime (a class C felony) even for stealing items of relatively low value.
+The bill aims to create a more stringent approach to repeat theft offenders, potentially serving as a deterrent and providing enhanced legal consequences for individuals with a pattern of theft-related criminal behavior.
+The bill will take effect upon approval and does not impact any rights, penalties, or legal proceedings that occurred before its effective date.

 Committee Categories